leeolayvar/global.hackathon/TEAMS.md

 ---------------------------------------

-About the team and team members?
+[Source](/docker-shared/projects/global.hackathon/Teams/TheChange/ABOUT.md)About the team and team members?

 I am Parth Pankaj Tiwary and I am from India, I am currently in the 3rd year of my 4 year bachelors degree in computer science and engineering.
 Data fascinates me and the way we structure our data in order to make some sense